Small-loss bounds for online learning with partial information: Model

-We will prove bounds on $\apx\prn*{f,\eps}$ in high probability and in expectation, and will use these to provide small-loss regret bounds by tuning $\eps$ appropriately, an approach that is often used in the literature in achieving classical regret guarantees and is referred to as \emph{doubling trick}.
+We prove bounds on $\apx\prn*{f,\eps}$ in high probability and in expectation, and then provide small-loss regret bounds by tuning $\eps$ appropriately, an approach that is often used in the literature in achieving classical regret guarantees and is referred to as \emph{doubling trick}.
 Typically, approximate regret bounds depend inversely on the parameter $\eps$.
-For instance, in classical full information algorithms, the expected approximate regret is bounded by $O\prn{\nicefrac{\log(d)}{\eps}}$ and therefore setting $\eps=\sqrt{\nicefrac{\log(d)}{T}}$, one obtains the classical $O\prn{\sqrt{T\log(d)}}$ uniform bounds.
-If we knew $L^{\star}$, the loss of the best arm at the end of round $T$, one could set $\eps=\sqrt{\log(d)/L^{\star}}$ and get the desired $O\prn*{\sqrt{L^{\star}\log(d)}}$ guarantee.
+For instance, in classical full information algorithms, the expected approximate regret is bounded by $O\prn{\frac{\log(d)}{\eps}}$ and therefore setting $\eps=\sqrt{\frac{\log(d)}{T}}$, one obtains the classical $O\prn{\sqrt{T\log(d)}}$ uniform bounds.
+If we knew $L^{\star}$, the loss of the best arm at the end of round $T$, one could set $\eps=\sqrt{\frac{\log(d)}{L^{\star}}}$ and get the desired $O\prn*{\sqrt{L^{\star}\log(d)}}$ guarantee.
 Of course, $L^{\star}$ is not known in advance, and depending on the model of feedback, may not even be observed either.
-To overcome these difficulties, we can make the choice of $\eps$ depend on $\widehat{L}$, the loss of the algorithm instead, and apply doubling trick: start with a relatively large $\eps$, hoping for a small $\widehat{L}$ and halve $\eps$ when we observe higher losses.
+To overcome these difficulties, we can make the choice of $\eps$ depend on $\widehat{L}$, the loss of the algorithm instead, and apply doubling trick: start with a large $\eps$, hoping for a small $\widehat{L}$ and halve $\eps$ when we observe higher losses; the latter is known as self-confident approach and was introduced in \cite{Auer2002Adaptive}.

-\subsection{Other applications.}
+\subsection{Other applications}